6 Best Banks for International Travel of 2025

 Learn More

-Capital One 360 is a great option for travelers looking to avoid foreign transaction fees.
+Capital One 360 is a smart pick for travelers who want to avoid foreign transaction fees.

-Unlike many banks that charge an extra 1% to 3% on international purchases, Capital One lets you use your debit card abroad without additional fees.
-This makes it a budget-friendly choice for frequent travelers.
+Unlike many banks that tack on 1% to 3% for international purchases, Capital One debit cards work abroad without added costs.

 Best Credit Card for Earning Travel Rewards